muir/nject/nvelope/README.md

 This is a user-provided optional step that can be used to double-check that what is being sent matches the API defintion.

+The [nvalid](https://github.com/muir/nvalid) package provides a function to generate a response validator from Swagger.

 ### Decode the request body

 The request body needs to be unpacked with an unmarshaller of some kind.